davemerrill/jquery-collect-values/README.md

 Demo and more details to come.
 For now, there are pretty complete docs in the plug-in source.

 License:
     jquery-collectValues is open source software by Dave Merrill Licensed under the MIT License.
 (See LICENSE.txt)

-Minified using the Google Clousure Compiler.
+Minified with the Google Closure Compiler.